jeffkibuule/ADNChallenge/Challenge.md

 Will create mirror classes mapping to each relevelant class that tests functionality.

 Other:
 1) Likely use JSON library to load and parse data.
+Update: JSON support built directly into iOS frameworks as of iOS 5.